 The parties shall be responsible to pay:

-his/her mediation fee to the Prothonotary ($75 for each party), unless he/she has filed an Application to Proceed in Forma Pauperis or a Petition to Bypass Mediation.
+- his/her mediation fee payable to the Prothonotary as indicated in the order, unless he/she has filed an Application to Proceed in Forma Pauperis or a Petition to Bypass Mediation.
 If a party has filed a Waiver for reasons of domestic violence, but consents to mediate, he/she must also pay this fee.
 If the application to proceed in forma pauperis and/or the petition to bypass are denied, the fee must be paid by Plaintiff before the matters will be scheduled.

-his/her education fee to the Family Guidance Center ($40 for each party).
+- his/her education fee payable to the Family Guidance Center as indicated in the order.

 Exemption requests for financial relief for all or part of the fees assigned to this program must be presented in the form of a Petition to Proceed in Forma Pauperis, which is available in the Prothonotary’s office.
 The application must be filed at least 10 days prior to the date of the program for which the exemption is requested.